himusuwu/himusuwu/README.md

 > *Using code to improve healthcare, one line at a time*

-I'm a passionate developer focused on creating innovative healthcare solutions that make a real difference in people's lives.
-My mission is to leverage technology to address real-world health challenges.
+I'm a dedicated developer with a passion for creating innovative solutions in healthcare.
+I leverage my skills in programming and technology to tackle real-world challenges, particularly in improving the lives of people with Type 1 diabetes.
+I focus on building user-centric applications that make a tangible difference.

 ---